The Erasmus+ programme

 This is the only way an Erasmus+ project can receive the approval and support of the entire school community necessary to complete it.

-If you wish to know more about how to increase the chance of approval for your Erasmus+ project, have a look at our blog article on The Four New Erasmus+ Horizontal Priorities.
+If you wish to know more about how to increase the chance of approval for your Erasmus+ project, have a look at our web page dedicated to The Four Erasmus+ Horizontal Priorities.

-The first aspect to understand before completing an effective application is that the financing requests have to connect to the real needs of the school applying for the project.
+The first aspect to understand before completing an effective application is that the financing requests must connectto the current needs of the school applying for the project

-In fact, current European funding for the school sector is increasingly linked to the implementation of organic projects meeting the needs of the participating institutions.
+In fact, European funding within education is increasingly linked to the implementation of whole-school projects to meet the needs of participating institutions.

 Such needs must be expressed in a document known as the European Development Plan (EDP).